 Mr. Wierzbowski was a senior member of the team that recovered over $1.06 billion on behalf of investors in In re Merck Vioxx Securities Litigation, which arose out of the Defendants’ alleged misrepresentations about the cardiovascular safety of Merck’s painkiller Vioxx.
 The case was settled just months before trial and after more than 10 years of litigation, during which time plaintiffs achieved a unanimous and groundbreaking victory for investors at the U.S. Supreme Court.
 The settlement is the second largest recovery ever obtained in the Third Circuit, among the 15 largest recoveries of all time, and the largest securities recovery ever achieved against a pharmaceutical company.

-Mr. Wierzbowski has additionally played a key role in obtaining significant recoveries on behalf of investors in Minneapolis Firefighters’ Relief Association v.
-Medtronic, Inc. et al. ($85 million recovery), and the Monster Worldwide Derivative Litigation (recovery valued at $32 million).
-He is currently a member of the teams prosecuting Bach v.
-Amedisys, Town of Davie Police Pension Plan v.
-Pier 1 Imports, Inc. Securities Litigation, and In re Altisource Portfolio Solutions, S.A.
-Securities Litigation.
+Mr. Wierzbowski also helped obtain significant recoveries on behalf of investors in Minneapolis Firefighters’ Relief Association v.
+Medtronic, Inc. et al. ($85 million recovery); Bach v.
+Amedisys, et al. ($43.75 million recovery); In re Facebook, Inc., IPO Securities and Derivative Litigation ($35 million recovery pending Court approval); In re Altisource Portfolio Solutions, S.A.
+Securities Litigation ($32 million recovery) and the Monster Worldwide Derivative Litigation (recovery valued at $32 million).
+He is currently a member of the teams prosecuting, Town of Davie Police Pension Plan v.
+Pier 1 Imports, Inc. Securities Litigation and In re Stericycle, Inc. Securities Litigation.

 In 2016, Mr. Wierzbowski was named to Benchmark Litigation’s “Under 40 Hot List,” in recognition of his achievements as one of the nation’s most accomplished legal partners under the age of 40.
 He is also regularly named as one of Super Lawyers' New York "Rising Stars.”
 No more than 2.5% of the lawyers in New York are selected to receive this honor each year.